Richard-M-Sullivan/ComputerGraphicsFromScratch/README.md

 uses a fair amount of linear algebra.

 # How Pixels Are Placed On The Screen
-I downloaded and installed raylib onto my machine, and will be using raylib to handle all things graphics.
+I downloaded and installed SDL2 onto my machine, and will be using SDL2 to handle all things graphics.